Ryan Reynolds And Emily Blunt Are Highest Earners In Hollywood

 Netflix can afford to pay bigger salaries because they don’t have to worry about profit sharing and the platform depends on subscriptions.

-If an actor working with major studio can procure a lucrative back-end deal, that assures them a percentage of the profits after a movie’s theatrical and home entertainment release, doubling their salary.
+If an actor working with major studio can procure a lucrative back-end deal, that assures them a percentage of the profits after a movie’s theatrical and home entertainment release, potentially doubling their salary.

-However, Leonardo DiCaprio and Brad Pitt each took a pay cut to star in Quentin Tarantino’s Once Upon A Time In Hollywood, accepting $10 million, which is about half of what they typically command.
+However, Leonardo DiCaprio and Brad Pitt each took a pay cut to star in Quentin Tarantino’s Once Upon a Time in Hollywood, accepting $10 million, which is about half of what they typically command.
 Gal Gadot obtained the same amount for 2020’s Wonder Woman 1984.

 Find out how much money celebrities like Leonardo DiCaprio, Margot Robbie, Dwayne Johnson and Will Smith are making https://t.co/W0IX8G9zLV